The Alternative Minimum Tax (AMT)

 can apply to current and former employees of privately held companies when they exercise their incentive stock options (ISOs) if the fair market value is higher than the exercise price.
 Many employees exercise before liquidity to start the 1-year clock for long term capital gains but are unaware that AMT can be very expensive.
 This is especially true if your company is likely to go public next year, in which case the 409a Fair Market Value of your stock may have risen considerably since your options were granted.
 If you exercised your stock options earlier this year, you have until December 31st to reduce your taxes through a disqualifying disposition.

 cover the entire cost of exercising your stock options, including the tax.
 An indirect benefit of letting ESO finance your option exercise is getting a disqualifying disposition that can eliminate much if not all of the AMT and reduce your overall tax liability.
 Conceptually, ESO is making installment payments on your shares.
 The first installment being your cost of exercise, the second installment is the money you need for taxes, optional 3rd installment is any secondary liquidity that may occur, and the final installment occurring at final liquidity (IPO or M&A).
 Since your final installment value depends on the value of the stock at that time, you are in effect retaining unlimited upside potential while also deferring taxes on the phantom spread until those gains are actually realized.
 The value of deferring is two fold.
 First, you actually have money for taxes when the realization occurs instead of pre-paying taxes on a phantom spread.
 Second, the time value of keeping tax dollars in your pocket can be quite exceptional since the average time to liquidity for startup companies

-No payments are due under ESO’s program unless and until there is a liquidity event involving the company that issued the shares, such as a sale or IPO.
-At that time, the owner of the stock and ESO share the upside of the liquidity event and ESO is repaid.
+No repayments are due under ESO’s program unless and until there is a liquidity event involving the company that issued the shares, such as a sale or IPO.
+Even then, you are not at risk because repayment is never higher than whatever the stock is worth at that time.
 For more information regarding how ESO can benefit you, please contact us at the ESO Fund